How to Hang a Kayak in a Garage: 2 Ways to Store While Saving Space

 2 kayaks hung up on the wall

-Advantage of Hanging Your Kayak in the Garage
+Benefits of Hanging Your Kayak in the Garage

-Other Ways to Store Your Kayak Safely
+How to Store Your Kayak Safely (4 Methods)

 • Outside (under a tarp and protected from sun/rain)